 As you probably know, diet and lifestyle have a huge impact on our skin, as well as what skincare products we use.

-Over the past decade I’ve only been using natural non-toxic skincare products and the transformation has been truly impressive.
+Over the past decade I’ve only been using natural, non-toxic skincare products and the transformation has been truly impressive.

 I’m a fan of pure ingredients and simplicity.
 If something works, I’ll stick with it for a long time.
 CBD is one of those ingredients.